 Your task now is to see these elements separately as the separate cuts of meat in a butcher's stall.
-You should consider these as follows: you can find a tranquil spot and contemplate separately those parts of your body which are of the earth element.
+You should consider these as follows: you can find a tranquil spot and contemplate separately those parts of your body, which are of the earth element.
 The hair is of the earth element.
-You can consider the hair thus: up to now, how much hair have I lost from my head?
+You can consider the hair thus, up to now how much hair that have removed from my head.
 What has happened to that hair?
-Most of it had already decayed and become part of earth as soil.
-A part of your life has become part of the earth while you are still living.
-What has happened to other body hairs and nails you have removed from your body?
+Most of it had already become earth.
+A part of your life has become earth while you are still living.
+What has happened to other body hairs and nails that you have removed from your body?
 Consider teeth.
-By now, you may not have even one tooth in your mouth; all of us have lost at least our baby teeth.
-What happened to the teeth you lost?
-They have all become part of the earth.
+As you listen to this you may not have even one tooth in your mouth; all of us have lost at least our baby teeth.
+What happened to the teeth that you lost?
+They have all become earth.
 Your skin is constantly regenerating itself.
-When you scrub your body, you can feel and see the dead skin leave your body to instantly become part of the earth.
-You consider your flesh as becoming part of the earth.
-You consider your blood vessels as becoming part of the earth.
-You consider your bones as a part of the earth element.
-You consider your bone marrow as becoming part of the earth.
-You consider your kidneys as becoming part of the earth.
-You consider your heart as becoming part of the earth.
-You consider your liver as becoming a part of the earth.
-You consider your diaphragm as becoming part of the earth.
-You consider your lungs as becoming part of the earth.
-You consider your large intestine as being a part of the earth element.
-You consider your small intestine as a part of the earth element.
-You consider your undigested food in the stomach as becoming part of the earth.
-You consider your fecal matter in the intestine as becoming part of the earth.
-These body parts belong to these four elements of the earth.
+When you scrub your body, you can feel and see the dead skin leave your body to instantly become earth.
+You consider your flesh as becoming earth.
+You consider your blood vessels as becoming earth.
+You consider your bones as the earth element.
+You consider your bone marrow as becoming earth.
+You consider your kidneys as turning into earth.
+You consider your heart as becoming earth.
+You consider your liver as being of the earth element.
+You consider your diaphragm as becoming earth.
+You consider your as becoming earth.
+You consider your lungs as becoming earth.
+You consider your large intestine as being of the earth element.
+You consider your small intestine as the earth element.
+You consider your undigested food in the stomach as becoming earth.
+You consider your fecal matter in the intestine as becoming earth.
+These body parts are all of the element of the earth.

-It is crucial for us to recall in this way.
+It is crucial for us to recall for the reason to doing this.
 The Buddha gave these guidelines not for the investigation of the nature of the earth or other universes.
 They were given to us because we suffer internally, both physically and mentally.
-And we try to find comfort through material things, which actually takes us deeper into suffering.
-The Buddha's instructions were that if we want eternal happiness we must find the point where suffering or unsatisfactoriness arises.
+And we try to find comfort through comfortable things, which actually takes us deeper into suffering.
+The Buddha's instructions were that if we want eternal happiness we must find the point where suffering or un-satisfactoriness arises.
 That is what we are trying to do.
-When you consider these things as part of the earth, your humility becomes enhanced.
-Think of the lords or kings throughout history who killed for thrones, power, or for other gains!
-All these people became part of the earth element in the end.
-This shows us there is nothing in this world to seize.
-Everything we have eventually becomes part of the earth.
-Those who understand this live with immense freedom, a mind free of meanness, a mind full of compassion, and mettā.
-Such a person does not envy; does not seek revenge; and does not indulge in eye for eye retaliation.
-Such a person knows this life is made up of parts that become part of the earth in the end.
-Now, we can see how worthwhile it would be to practice this meditation of contemplation of the elements.
+When you consider these things that become earth, your humility becomes enhanced.
+Think of the lords or kings who lived in the early days who killed for the thrones or for power or for other gains.
+All these people became earth in the end.
+This shows us that there is nothing in this world to seize.
+Everything we have eventually becomes earth.
+Those who understand this live with immense freedom, a mind free of meanness, a mind full of compassion and mettha.
+Such a person does not envy; does not seek revenge; does not indulge in eye for eye retaliation.
+Such a person knows that this life is made up of parts, which become earth in the end.
+Now we can see how worthwhile it would be to practice this meditation of contemplation of the elements.